Flame Retardants

 The offspring of pregnant rats exposed to a mixture of flame retardants had higher cholesterol levels, although lower fat pad weight, and no change in glucose or insulin levels (Tung et al. 2017).

 Low doses of BDE-47, the PBDE that is most abundant in human tissues, was given to female mice while pregnant and lactating.
 Pups had increased body weight and body length during the first few months of life.
 Exposure also increased glucose uptake in male pups (Suvorov et al. 2009).
+Mice exposed to low levels of BDE-47 while in the womb had impaired glucose tolerance and excess weight gain (Strunz et al. 2024).

 Four days after a single developmental exposure to the flame retardant HBCD, mice developed different metabolite levels that included metabolites involved in glycolysis, gluconeogenesis, and lipid metabolism (Szabo et al. 2017).